lgwillmore/warden/docs/src/orchid/resources/pages/web_frameworks.md

             }
             route("public") {
                 unwarded {
-                    // This nested un-warded block is open, even though it has a parent warded block }
+                    // This nested unwarded block is open, even though it has a parent warded block }
             }